Bikashforworkplacenew/FAQ-Workplace/README.md

 * FAQ Bot : Bot that answers frequently asked questions for any product/feature/process
 * HR Bot : Common asked questions about organisation/company for employees
 * Acronym Bot : Can be used as a simple acronym bot used by noobs to help understand the meanings for multiple acronyms or terms used in the company
+* You can also extend this to add other spreadhseet services such as office 365

 How does it work ?